-Use instance by type
+Use instance type

-To use a GPU type instance, you must install the appropriate driver.
-You can create an instance using a GPU-specific OS image with drivers installed, or you can create an instance with a base image and then download and install the public drivers separately.
+You can create an instance by using a GPU-dedicated OS image with the driver installed, or create an instance with a default image and then separately download and install a public driver.
+The following describes how to install the GPU driver and use the GPU by operating system.

 - Linux